Shadows are Bicategorical Traces: Shadows vs. Traces

 \subsection{The equivalence between shadows and traces}

-We are finally ready to establish the main result of this section, that shadows (\cref{subsec:shadows}) are traces of bicategories (\cref{subsec:thh of enriched categories}).
+We are finally ready to establish the main result of this section, that shadows (\cref{defn:shadow}) are equivalent to traces on bicategories (\cref{defn:trace bicat}).
 To state the result precisely, we first introduce a notion of morphisms between shadows.